jensendarren/machine-learning-with-python/8-Machine-Learning-On-Big-Data/README.md

 ### Installation

 There is a [Dockerfile](./Dockerfile) and a [docker-compose](./docker-compose.yml) file in this directory.
-So build and run a Spark 2.4.3 cluster on your machine, simply run:
+So build and run a Spark 2.4.3 cluster on your machine, simply run (from this directory):

 ```
+docker build -t ml/spark:latest .
 docker-compose up
 ```